mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      - Upgrade Path

+   * - 4.0.x
+     - Use this tutorial to upgrade from |onprem| 4.0.x to a more recent 4.0.x version.

    * - 3.6.x
-     - Use this tutorial to upgrade from |onprem| on 3.6.x to a more recent 3.6.x version.
+     - Use this tutorial to upgrade from |onprem| 3.6.x to version 4.0.x.

    * - 3.4.x
      - Use this tutorial to upgrade from |onprem| 3.4.x to version 3.6.x.

-   * - 2.x

-     - 1. Upgrade from |onprem| 2.0.x to version 3.4.x.
-For the specific
-          upgrade path for your version, refer to :v3.4:`v3.4 upgrade documentation </tutorial/nav/upgrade-application>`.

-       #. .. include:: /includes/3.6-upgrade-check.rst

-          For more information, see :ref:`data-migration-status`.

-       #.
-Use this tutorial to upgrade from |onprem| 3.4.x to version
-          3.6+.

-   * - 1.8.x or earlier
+   * - 2.x or earlier

-     - 1. Follow the appropriate upgrade path to upgrade your version to 2.0.x.
-For the specific upgrade path for your version, refer to :v2.0:`v2.0 upgrade documentation
+     - For the specific upgrade path for your version, refer to :v3.4:`v3.4 upgrade documentation </tutorial/nav/upgrade-application>`.
-          </tutorial/nav/upgrade-application-daemon>`.

-       #.
-Upgrade from |onprem| 2.0.x to version 3.4.x.
-For the specific
-          upgrade path for your version, refer to :v3.4:`v3.4 upgrade documentation </tutorial/nav/upgrade-application>`.

-       #.
-Use this tutorial to upgrade from |onprem| 3.4.x to version
-          3.6+.

 There are no supported downgrade paths for |onprem|.